CMS and Website Builders: What You Need to Know

 Since its inception in 2003, WordPress has gained a long-standing reputation for being the best web development platform available.
 It powers over 40% of the internet to date, making it the most popular CMS choice by far.
 Its reliable nature is why we at Idea Maker choose to specialize in WordPress website development.

 WordPress is a free, open-source Content Management System that provides users with many powerful features.
 It enables users with little programming knowledge to upload, edit and modify web content.
 However, WordPress also boasts several complex features that are excellent for professional developers.

 WordPress may be incredibly popular, but it’s not the only CMS or dedicated web-building option available.
 Another service you may wish to consider is Squarespace.
 Squarespace only powers 1.8% of websites, but its many features and ease of use make it a viable option.

 Squarespace aims to provide users with a clear jumping-off point for development.
 It does this with a wide selection of first-party interactive design templates and a drag-and-drop UI.
 Similar to WordPress, Squarespace also offers several web hosting options.

 When first creating a website in WordPress, it will initially have the default theme installed.
 This theme allows users to develop a basic website with easy access to native features and functions.
 However, a WordPress site is almost entirely customizable, so you don’t have to use the default theme if you need a more complex site.

-For plugin integration, WordPress is second to none; it has an official directory of over 59,000 plugins that can improve website functionality.
-Plugins downloaded from the official directory can be integrated with relative ease and without compatibility issues.
+For WordPress plugin integration, WordPress is second to none; it has an official directory of over 59,000 plugins that can improve website functionality.
+WordPress plugins downloaded from the official directory can be integrated with relative ease and without compatibility issues.